Director Resource

 Maximum Reload Requests

-Description: Defines the maximum number of reload requests can be queued, waiting for resources that are locked while Jobs are active.
+Description: Defines the maximum number of reload requests that can be queued, waiting for resources that are locked while Jobs are active.
 If the limit is reached, subsequent reloads will not be possible until some of the currently running jobs are finished.

 Value(s): <number>

-Data Types: integer
+Data Type: positive integer

 Default: 32